Francis Korkpor

 Francis S. Korkpor (born September 7, 1952) is a Liberian jurist and lawyer who served as Chief Justice of the Supreme Court of Liberia from 2013 to 2022.
-Prior to his tenure as Chief Justice he as an associate justice on the Supreme Court.
+Prior to his tenure as Chief Justice he was an associate justice on the Supreme Court.
 He was the most senior member of the court at the time of his mandatory retirement at age 70.

 Early life and education

 Francis Korkpor was born on September 7, 1952.
 He graduated from the University of Liberia with a bachelor of arts degree in sociology and from the Louis Arthur Grimes School of Law.
 He later taught at the Louis Arthur Grimes School of Law.
 He was a trial lawyer a director of the Justice and Peace Program by the Catholic Church.

 Career

 Korkpor was appointed as an associate justice of the Supreme Court of Liberia in 2004.
 Jerome Verdier, former chair of the Truth and Reconciliation Commission, stated that Korkpor was one of "the most progressive justices on the bench".

 President Ellen Johnson Sirleaf appointed Korkpor as interim Chief Justice of the Supreme Court to replace Johnnie Lewis, who retired due to ill health, in 2012.
 At the time of Korkpor appointment he was the most senior member of the current composition of the Supreme Court.
 His appointment was criticised due to his lack of a Master of Laws degree.

 As chief justice Korkpor administered the oath of office to President George Weah.
 The Constitution of Liberia requires that justices retire at the age of 70 and Korkpor left the court on September 27, 2022.
 He denied that he was seeking to be the vice presidential running mate of Weah for the 2023 election.